-There are a number of other NL training providers delivering a variety of safety courses such as: First Aid, WHMIS, Committee Training, Confined Space Entry, etc.
+There are several other NL training providers delivering a variety of safety courses such as First Aid, WHMIS, Committee Training, Confined Space Entry, etc.

-WorkplaceNL offers a certification & training directory of WorkplaceNL approved courses and providers.
-It includes detailed information on upcoming courses dates.
+WorkplaceNL offers a certification & training directory of WorkplaceNL-approved courses and providers.
+It includes detailed information on upcoming course dates.
 Click here to link to the directory.

 MITACS Accelerate - Improving Fishing Safety in Newfoundland and Labrador

 During its consultations with fish harvesters and the development of an industry-needs assessment, the

 NL-FHSA identified extreme weather events, noise exposure, and operational stability as three major hazards in the <65' fleet.

 In an effort to learn more about these potential hazards, and reduce fish harvester's exposure to these hazards, the NL-FHSA has partnered with Memorial University's SafetyNet Centre for OHS Research to research these three areas.

 Funding was accessed through MITACS (MITACS is a non-profit, national research organization that funds research and training programs for undergraduate, graduate students, and post-doctoral fellows in partnership with universities, industry, and government in Canada).